 Berkley produces a whole line of Powerbait products that includes everything from nuggets for crappie to soft plastics for bass.
-For the intents of this post I use the term “Powerbait” to describe the famous Berkley Powerbait trout paste that is a household name for people who fish for stocked trout.
+For the intents of this post I use the term “Powerbait” to describe the famous Berkley Powerbait Trout Fishing Bait that is a household name for people who fish for stocked trout.

 Purists may snub their nose at Powerbait but the plain fact is that it catches stocked trout as well as anything else on the market.
 It is easy to find and easy to fish with.
 It doesn’t cost the world either.
 Every day anglers buy the stuff and put it to use for good reason.

 Using Powerbait to catch trout is fairly straight forward and easy, though some people seem to use methods and tackle that is unnecessary or even counter productive.
 There’s no need to over think it.
 It is very possible to slop a glob of Powerbait on a hook and chuck it out in the water and still catch some fish, but there are also more precise ways to go about it.